-What is his favorite thing about UW-Whitewater so far?
+What is her favorite thing about UW-Whitewater so far?

-What is his approach to teaching and what can students expect in the classroom?
+What is her approach to teaching and what can students expect in the classroom?

-What is something that students would be surprised to learn about him?
+What is something that students would be surprised to learn about her?

-What does he like to do outside of work?
+What does she like to do outside of work?

 She has two young children, family, and rescue dogs that she likes to spend time with.
 She is also a jogger.